ilarsf/aarc_lts/course_materials/coach/technical/Technical_Frameworks.md

   <p>This guide outlines the primary technical frameworks used in the AARC Learn to Scull program.
 These frameworks provide consistent reference points for coaches and participants throughout the learning process.</p>
 </div>

-## Kraft's Keys
+## Krafts' Keys

-"Kraft's Keys" is a mnemonic device that helps rowers remember essential principles of good sculling technique.
+"Krafts' Keys" is a mnemonic device that helps rowers remember essential principles of good sculling technique.
 Two versions are commonly used:

 ### Version 1: KRAFT